syncfusion-content/blazor-docs/blazor/accordion/how-to/integrate-treeview-inside-the-accordion.md

+---
+layout: post
+title: How to Integrate Treeview Inside The Accordion in Blazor Accordion Component | Syncfusion
+description: Checkout and learn about Integrate Treeview Inside The Accordion in Blazor Accordion component of Syncfusion, and more details.
+platform: Blazor
+control: Accordion
+documentation: ug
+---

 # TreeView Integration

 Accordion supports to render other blazor Components by using `ContentTemplate` property.
 You can give other components as an accordion content like below, for initializing the component.